-The helmet size must match the

-- The helmet size must match the size of the rider's head.

-- Never subject a helmet to heavy shocks.
+- The helmet must meet the safety standard "SIRIM". - The helmet size must match the size of the rider's head. - Never subject a helmet to heavy shocks.

 Wearing the helmet correctly

 Always connect the chin strap.
 In the case of an accident, the helmet has a much less chance of coming off if the chin strap is connected.